openshift/enhancements/olm/operator-registry.md

     - outputs: updated database file without latest version of $operatorName included
     ex: `operator-registry delete-latest foo example.db`

+`operator-registry manifest`
+    - inputs: $dbFile
+    - outputs: file with list of bundle images the index was built on
+    ex: `operator-registry manifest example.db`

 As a point of context, these operations all output new database files.
 The intent of creating these commands is to allow the creation of new container images based on historical context of previous versions.
 These commands will be wrapped in tooling (outside the scope of this enhancement) that will be run as part of build environments or for local development.
 We are not creating a way for these commands to be run from inside the context of a cluster.

 *Reference non latest versions of bundles by image digests*